FAQ

 Etiquette

-Rules of conduct for golfers.
-Defined in the Rules of Golf by the Royal & Ancient Golf Club of St. Andrews, which also sets all the rules of golf.
+Rules of behaviour for golfers.
+Defined in the Rules of Golf by the Royal & Ancient Golf Club of St Andrews, which also lays down all the rules of golf.

 Fade

-Shot in which the ball describes a slight curve in the air from left to right (for a right-handed golfer).
+Shot in which the ball describes a slight curve in the air from left to right (for right-handers).
 Too much fade is called a slice.

 Fore

-A warning call on the golf course when other players are in danger from a ball that has gone out of bounds.
+A warning call on the golf course when other players are in danger from a ball that has gone off course.

 Fairway

-Short mowed fairway between tee and green, where the ball usually has a good playing position.
+Short mown fairway between tee and green, where the ball usually has a good playing position.

 Flight